erSubhashThapa/100daysofcode/r2-log.md

   It's made up of other expressions and variables which make it long and confusing.

-  Sometimes I like to get a clearer picture of a onfusing variable by using the DevTools debugger to pause the script and select and hover over all the expressions to see the value of each expression, like this:
+  Sometimes I like to get a clearer picture of a confusing variable by using the DevTools debugger to pause the script and select and hover over all the expressions to see the value of each expression, like this:

   ![debugger](log_imgs/devtools_5-29.gif)